mjtamlyn/ayb-notes/3-pouch-db-speaks-sync.md

 ## Pouch db

-Designed for building offline applications
+Designed for building offline applications.
+Works well offline and allows you to sync data.